 - Due to licensure restrictions, UHS is limited to providing telehealth services to people who reside within the state of Texas.

-For students who require both the standard Texas Global health clearance form and the Specialist Form:
+Students who require both the standard Texas Global health clearance form and the Specialist Form, and/or students who are participating in affiliated provider programs that require submission of their own health clearance form:

 - Students must bring a paper copy of all of their forms to their in-person clearance appointment.